The coldest climate calls for zone 2 trees & shrubs, the most frost-resistant plants of all.

 Trees are most often grown and harvested from their lumber, deciduous trees in general, produce much harder wood than coniferous trees.

-- Deciduous trees have leaves that change color, fall during Autumn and are completely gone during winter
+- Deciduous trees have leaves that change color, drop during Autumn, and are completely gone during winter.

 - Conifers keep their needle-like leaves throughout winter.

 Conifers are the most cold-hardy trees, they are often the dominating trees in northern forests.
-But there are also many cold-hardy deciduous trees that grow in hardiness zone 2.
+But there are also many cold-hardy zone 2 deciduous.
 Let’s see:

 Paper Birch (Betula Papyrifera)

 Paper birches are large deciduous trees that grow in full to partial sun and can reach up to 21m of height with 15m spread.

 It’s a fast-growing, robust tree that does well in areas with plenty of snow in the winter.